B.C.’s response to unjustified U.S. tariffs

 Canada-U.S. trade partnership

-Canada and the U.S. have one of the most successful economic partnerships in the world.
-We are each other's biggest customers.
+Canada and the U.S. had one of the most successful economic partnerships in the world.
+We were each other's biggest customers.

 Canada-U.S. trade facts